By Kizito Chukwude

 Once you submit, CQC assigns an inspector to assess your application.
 The assessment involves reviewing all your submitted documents, checking your DBS results, verifying references, and preparing for the fit person interviews.

 The time CQC takes at this stage varies.
 In busy periods, applications can sit in a queue for several weeks before an inspector begins reviewing them.
 CQC has published service standards for processing times, but these are targets rather than guarantees.
-In 2026, most applicants report that this stage takes between six and twelve weeks.
+In 2026, most applicants report that this stage takes between six and twelve weeks, with regional variation as a residual effect of CQC's 2024 reorganisation.

 During this stage, CQC may come back to you with requests for additional information or clarification.
 Every time this happens, the clock effectively resets while you prepare and submit your response.
+Common queries include requests for clearer descriptions of how you will recruit and supervise staff, expanded answers about safeguarding decision-making, and confirmation that named local-authority safeguarding contacts are current.
 The fewer queries CQC has, the faster this stage goes.

 The interviews cover your understanding of the regulations, your approach to safeguarding, your governance arrangements, how you will ensure quality, and your plans for the service.
 They are not adversarial, but they are thorough.
 CQC expects you to demonstrate genuine knowledge and competence, not rehearsed answers.

-Scheduling the interview depends on inspector availability.
-In most cases, CQC will offer dates within a few weeks of completing the document review.
+Scheduling depends on inspector availability; CQC will usually offer dates within a few weeks of completing the document review.
+If the offered slot does not suit, ask for an alternative early.

 After the interviews, the inspector makes a recommendation, which is reviewed internally before CQC issues its decision.
-If the decision is to register, you will receive your registration certificate and your service will appear on the CQC website.
+If the decision is to register, you will receive your registration certificate by email and your service will appear on the public CQC register, searchable by anyone — including local authorities, prospective clients, and prospective staff.

-If CQC identifies issues during the assessment that need resolving, it may defer the decision while you address them.
-In some cases, CQC may refuse to register.
-Refusals can be appealed to the First-tier Tribunal, but the appeals process adds months to the timeline.
+If CQC identifies issues during the assessment, it may defer the decision while you address them.
+Common deferrals are around incomplete policies, unclear governance, or evidence gaps in the registered manager's experience.
+CQC may also refuse to register; refusals can be appealed to the First-tier Tribunal but the appeal process adds months to the timeline.
+The cleaner path for most applicants is to address CQC's feedback, withdraw, and re-apply once the issues are resolved.

 The most frequent reasons CQC applications take longer than expected are: